se-edu/se-book/codeQuality/commentMinimally/introduction/outcomes.md

-:trophy: Can explain the need for commenting minimally but sufficiently :one:
+{{glyphicon_flag}} Can explain the need for commenting minimally but sufficiently :one: